Los Angeles mayor tells 4 million to wear masks - KVIA

 Los Angeles County reported more than 500 new cases on Wednesday, a 17% hike over the previous day.

-The mayor’s non-binding mask recommendation followed a similar recommendation on Wednesday for residents of Riverside County, east of Los Angeles County.
+The mayor’s non-binding mask recommendation followed a similar recommendation on Wednesday for residents of Riverside County, east of Los Angeles County, and was joined Thursday in Ventura County to the west.

 However, California’s public health officials released guidance Wednesday on the use of cloth masks that specifically didn’t require their use.